 Before developing any specific change management plan, change practitioners create an ADKAR Blueprint to set the direction for a change initiative.
 The ADKAR Blueprint is a simple and scalable guide, oriented toward people, which enables the practitioner to identify at a high level the milestone dates, expected gaps and initial ideas for each ADKAR element.

 Under some circumstances, such as small, low-risk changes, the ADKAR Blueprint may be all that is needed.
 Or, if you’re a novice practitioner, the ADKAR Blueprint may be all you feel confident developing for your change.
 For more complex, higher-risk projects, however, the ADKAR Blueprint serves as a starting point to help you identify, scale and develop a set of robust change management plans to meet the needs of your specific project.

-The core plans are the specific, high-value plans recommended for most change initiatives.
+The core change management plans are the specific, high-value plans recommended for most change initiatives.
 Designed to be scalable and flexible to your situation, they can be role-based or activity-based:

 Effective sponsorship is consistently cited as the top contributor to project success in every Prosci Best Practices in Change Management benchmarking study.
 Unfortunately, even the best senior leaders sometimes do not demonstrate effective sponsorship.
 They may misunderstand the importance of their role, struggle with competing priorities, or simply not know what to do.
 To ensure successful sponsorship, the change practitioner must provide the needed support and structure, and enable sponsors to execute their employee-facing responsibilities.

 The Sponsor Plan is a recommended core role plan to target the Awareness, Desire and Reinforcement elements of the ADKAR Model.
 This change management plan, implemented by the primary sponsor and other members of the sponsor coalition, enables them to effectively carry out their roles—to be active and visible, build a coalition of support, and communicate directly with employees.